foprel/csv-split/README.md

 # csv-split

 ## Features
-* Splits single csv file based on unique column values.
+* Splits multiple single csv files based on unique column values.
 * Puts split csv files in a folder with name of original document.